clauBv23/hardhat-heap-out-of-memory-error/README.md

 # Sample Hardhat Project

-This project reproduces an issue running a test in Hardhat when the contract size is kite big.
+This project only reproduces an issue running a test in Hardhat when the contract size is kite big.
+The contracts code's only purpose is to increase the contracts' size.

 The project can be compiled without problem but, when running the tests it fails.